 - The point of giving is not to feel better about yourself but to aid other believers, the poor, the widows and orphans, and to promote evangelism around the world (see 1 Corinthians 16:1, 2; Galatians 2:10; James 1:27).
 If you think of your giving in these terms - not simply as a ritual or an obligation, but as something that will actually benefit those on the receiving end – you may begin to see it in a different light.

 - Beware of allowing your attitudes to be shaped by the society around you.
 We live in a materialistic consumer culture, and giving runs contrary to the idea that possessions will give you pleasure and security.
 Jesus, by way of contrast, had a great deal to say about the foolishness of storing up treasures on earth rather than in heaven (Matthew 6:19-21).

 - Finally, keep in mind that giving will help you grow spiritually.
 If the two of you can come to the point where you actually find joy in giving, where you – see God continue to provide for your needs even when you've given sacrificially and beyond your ability, you will also find yourselves drawing closer together in His love.
 When that happens, you'll probably wonder why you ever held back.

 If you and your spouse need help working through these issues, you may want to begin the process by conferring with an objective third party.
 Our staff would be more than happy to assist you in this way.
 Call our counselors here at Focus on the Family.
 They'd consider it a privilege to listen to your concerns and provide you with some useful suggestions.

-In this iQuestions video from Focus on the Family, Ron Blue talks to couples about how to deal with disagreements related to charitable giving.
+How to Resolve Conflicts Surrounding Giving: Ron Blue talks to couples about how to deal with disagreements related to charitable giving.